jt-foss/financrr-app/src/features/README.md

 - [ ] custom currencies
 - [ ] Import/Export
 - [ ] Family (or multiple users) Accounts
+- [ ] scan bills and add to transaction

 ## Other specific features